adieunix/wiihacks-wiki/wiki/rules.md

 # Rules for r/WiiHacks Users

 Any rule violation can result in your post being removed, or you being banned depending on the context of the violation.
 Continually violating a rule will get you banned.
-If you have questions regarding the rules or bans, please feel free to message the moderators.
+If you have questions regarding the rules or bans, please feel free to message the moderators via modmail.

 1. Be Civil